basicBrogrammer/embedded-react-sdk/docs/02/deciding-to-build-with-the-sdk.md

 **You should use the React SDK if…**

-- If you already use React in your application
+- If you already use React in your application, or are open to introducing React into your stack ([Learn how to add React to existing projects](<[https://react.dev/](https://react.dev/learn/add-react-to-an-existing-project)>))
 - You want to use pre-built components that abstract API endpoint complexity
 - You already capture info required for a particular workflow (e.g. company onboarding)
 - You want to customize components to your application’s theme and layout